raulfigueroa/raulfigueroa.github.io/README.md

 # Raúl Figueroa Sierra

+I am a mathematician from Bogotá.
+I did my undergraduate studies at Universidad Nacional de Colombia.
+Next, I got my Master in Mathematics at Andes University in Bogotá under the direction of Professor [Xavier Caicedo](https://repositorio.uniandes.edu.co/handle/1992/44244).

-I defended my Ph.D. thesis project entitled *"Combinatorics of analytic ideals"* in June 2022 at [Univerisidad de los Andes](https://uniandes.edu.co), under the supervision of [Carlos Augusto di Prisco de Venanzi](https://math.uniandes.edu.co/app/cv/site/institucional.php?Uid=ca.di&Cat=Planta&PW=).
+Currently, I am a PhD student and assistant teacher of Mathematics at Andes University in Bogotá, Colombia.
+My research interests focus on set theory.
+More precisely, I am interested in _forcing, infinite combinatorics, and characteristic cardinals_.
+I successfully defended my Ph.D. thesis project entitled _Combinatorics of analytic ideals_ in June 2022 at [Univerisidad de los Andes](https://uniandes.edu.co), under the supervision of [Carlos Augusto di Prisco de Venanzi](https://math.uniandes.edu.co/app/cv/site/institucional.php?Uid=ca.di&Cat=Planta&PW=).

-From September to December of 2022, I was in a research stay at [Universidad Nacional Autónoma de México](https://www.unam.mx/) in collaboration with [Michael Hrusak](https://www.matmor.unam.mx/~michael/) working on combinatorics of filters and ideals.
+From September to December of 2022, I was on a research stay at [Universidad Nacional Autónoma de México](https://www.unam.mx/) in collaboration with [Michael Hrusak](https://www.matmor.unam.mx/~michael/), where we worked on combinatorics of filters and ideals.

+I attended the [Young Set Theory Workshop 2023](https://www.uni-muenster.de/MathematicsMuenster/events/2023/young_set_theory.shtml), held in Münster, Germany, from May 29th to June 3rd.
+During the workshop, I presented a poster entitled *Pathological lower semicontinuous sub-measures and* $F_\sigma$ *ideals on* $\omega$.

+In the summer of 2023, I did a research visit at [Technische Universität Wien](https://www.tuwien.at/), where I was engaged in the project *Singular Cardinals and Cardinal Characteristics* joint with [Diana Carolina Montoya](https://dcmontoya.github.io/).
+During the visit, I also attended the [Sixth workshop on generalized Baire spaces](https://sites.google.com/view/gbs23/startseite) on July 26-28 at the Technische Universität Wien.

+# In preparation

+- Pseudointersections and towers for singulars.
+With Diana Carolina Montoya.
+- Navigating between Measure and Category Dichotomies.
+With Michael Hru\v{s}ák.

 [*curriculum vitae*](/docs/CV-RaulFigueroa.pdf), [*e-mail*](mailto:r.figueroa@uniandes.edu.co).